barnabyw/revenues/README.md

 ## Input Data Format
 - CSV files with the following columns:
   - `Datetime`: a column containing time intervals.
 The format can be specified using the `datetime_format` parameter and the column header by the `datetime_col` parameter.
-  - `Price`: Market price data.
+  - `Price`: Electricity price data.
 The column header can be specified with `price_col`.

-## Input Data Sources
 - The `input_data` folder comes with German, Polish and United Kingdom hourly day-ahead electricity prices from 2016 to the start of 2025 as default.
 - These were downloaded from Ember https://ember-energy.org/data/european-wholesale-electricity-price-data/, which provides a user friendly, cleaned dataset of European day-ahead market prices.
-- For prices from the USA, gridstatus is a good tool.
-- For other juristictions, price data is often available from the energy system operator.
-E.g. Chile: https://www.coordinador.cl/costos-marginales/
+See above for other sources.

 ## Output
 - CSV files with daily price spreads and arbitrage revenue results.